Things To Do When Feeling Sad

 Physical Activity and Sleep

 It sounds simple because it is.
-Unless there are thunderstorms and tornadoes about, taking a brisk 10-minute walk to the park and back is one of the most effective ways to defeat sadness.
-It gives you the opportunity to physically leave a location that might be causing you sadness in addition to mentally allowing you to detach from your thoughts.
-We also know that the endorphins released when exercising can greatly impact your mental health for the positive.
+Unless there are thunderstorms and tornadoes about, taking a brisk 10-minute walk to the park and back is a very effective way to mitigate sadness.
+It gives you the opportunity to physically leave a location that might be causing you distress in addition to mentally allowing you to briefly detach from your negative thoughts.
+We also know that the endorphins released when exercising can greatly impact your mental health for the better.
 If you can make it a habit to engage in some form of exercise on a regular basis, you will likely start to feel lighter and happier over time.
 Even if you don't have the time to go to a gym or attend a yoga class, many people make light exercise part of their daily routine by doing something like walking to the post office instead of driving or using 10 minutes of their lunch break to walk around the block.

 Sleeping is also a wonderful way to recharge.
 Sleep is one of the most important indicators of good mental health.
 If you can get into a healthy nighttime routine that includes at least 7-8 hours of sleep, you will likely feel more energized and able to face any struggles that come your way.
 You also want to monitor how much you sleep during the day due to your sadness as this can make it difficult for you to get much needed rest at night.